rjagielski/smarket/README.md

 ## Assumptions

 - Stock symbol is case insensitive, normalizing to uppercase
-- If price 0 divident yield is also 0
+- If price is 0 divident yield is also 0
+- If divident is 0 P/E ratio is also 0
+-